arthurhauck/gitex/README.md

-# This is a README file
+# This is my first GIT repository
+Not true actually...

 I add an extra line before doing "git commit -va" in order to "add" and "commit" with a single command.